MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-library-transact-sql(moniker-changes).md

 ::: moniker range="=azuresqldb-current||=sqlallproducts-allversions"
 **LANGUAGE = 'R'**

 Specifies the language of the package.
-::: moniker-end
-::: moniker range="=azuresqldb-current||=sqlallproducts-allversions"
 R is supported in Azure SQL Database.
 ::: moniker-end

 ::: moniker range=">=sql-server-ver15||>=sql-server-linux-ver15||=sqlallproducts-allversions"